April 5th, 2026

 Skeptics abound, but so far no one has come up with a credible explanation of how the relic might have been forged.
 And in spite of a $1 million offer, no one has yet produced a similar object.

-Again: My faith / the Christian faith does not depend on whether the Shroud is authentic or not, but I’m leaning more in the direction of it being authentic … until someone can explain how it was made.
+Again: Neither my faith nor the Christian faith depends on whether or not the Shroud is authentic, but I’m leaning more in the direction of it being authentic … until someone can explain how it was made.

 What do you think?